-(v) Business Continuity Planning
+v) Business Continuity Planning

-The Company has put in place Business Continuity Management ("BCM") plan to address its business continuity in the event of major disasters affecting its operations.
-Business continuity plans were developed by the various Strategic Business Units under the guidance of the BCM Committee.
+The Company has put in place a Business Continuity Management ("BCM") plan to address its business continuity in the event of major disasters affecting its operations.
+The Business Continuity plans were developed by the various Strategic Business Units under the guidance of the BCM Committee.

-(vi) Financial Risk
+vi) Financial Risk

-The main areas of financial risk faced by the Company are interest rate risk, liquidity risk and credit risk.
-The Company recognises that management of financial risk is an important aspect in its drive towards creating Shareholders' value.
+The main areas of financial risk faced by the Company are credit risk, interest rate risk and liquidity risk.
+The Company recognises that management of financial risk is an important aspect in its drive towards creating Shareholder value.
 It is the Company's policy not to participate in speculative financial instruments.
 Management oversees financial risk management and regularly reviews its policy governing risk management practices.